 Tenure-track position in Applied Linguistics

 Concordia University’s Department of Education invites applications for a tenure-track position in Applied Linguistics, with a specialization in second language (L2) pedagogy.
-The candidate should have a strong research profile and relevant experience in one or more of the following areas:
+The candidate should have a strong research profile and relevant experience in two or more of the following areas:

 (a) the teaching and learning of L2 vocabulary and grammar

 (b) L2 pedagogy for primary and secondary school learners

 The Department is seeking a colleague who can teach successfully in both undergraduate and graduate programs, with particular expertise in L2 pedagogy, and who can contribute to curricular innovation.
 Applicants must have completed their Ph.D. by August 1, 2018, and must demonstrate an excellent command of English and a record of publications and conference presentations.
 Other assets include a functional command of French and knowledge of the Quebec Ministry of Education’s (MEES) curricula for L2 programs in primary and secondary schools, as required of any candidate interested in supervising student teachers and conducting research in the French language school boards.
 The candidate should have experience teaching in at least two of the three areas of expertise (teaching and learning of L2 vocabulary and grammar; L2 pedagogy for primary and secondary school learners; and supervision of L2 teachers in training).